nandanghawate/esp32-custom-hw-sw-projects-NG/esp32-rotary-encoder-NG/README.md

 ### Who do I talk to? ###

 * Repository is owned and managed by Nandan Ghawate.
-* Nandan can also be reached at nandan.ghawate@gmail.com
+* Nandan can be reached at nandan.ghawate@gmail.com
 * https://nandanghawate.com